Engineer: Education

 Most engineering programs involve a concentration of study in an engineering specialty, along with courses in both mathematics and the physical and life sciences.
 Many programs also include courses in general engineering and applied accounting.
 A design course, often accompanied by a computer or laboratory class or both, is part of the curriculum of most programs.
 Often, general courses not directly related to engineering, such as those in the social sciences or humanities, also are required.

 Accreditation is the process by which engineering programs are evaluated by an external body to determine if applicable standards are met.
 The Washington Accord serves as an international accreditation agreement for academic engineering degrees, recognizing the substantial equivalency in the standards set by many major national engineering bodies.
 In the United States, post-secondary degree programs in engineering are accredited by the Accreditation Board for Engineering and Technology.

 Regulation

 In many countries, engineering tasks such as the design of bridges, electric power plants, industrial equipment, machine design and chemical plants, must be approved by a licensed professional engineer.
 Most commonly titled professional engineer is a license to practice and is indicated with the use of post-nominal letters; PE or P.Eng.
 These are common in North America, as is European engineer (EUR ING) in Europe.
-The practice of engineering in the UK is not a regulated profession but the control of the titles of chartered engineer (CEng) and incorporated engineer (IEng) is regulated.
-These titles are protected by law and are subject to strict requirements defined by the Engineering Council UK.
-The title CEng is in use in much of the Commonwealth.

-Many skilled and semi-skilled trades and engineering technicians in the UK call themselves engineers.
-A growing movement in the UK is to legally protect the title 'Engineer' so that only professional engineers can use it; a petition was started to further this cause.